-Significant reduction of launch costs and easy and affordable access to space have attracted new innovative players to space business [4], [5].
-Especially Low Earth Orbit (LEO) systems and small satellites are increasing rapidly.
-The most typical orbit heights are above 500 km but there are significant efforts to use also very low Earth orbits (vLEO) to provide sensing and communications services.
-The so called Karman line, defining where atmosphere ends and space begins, is above 80 km and orbiting objects can survive multiple perigees passages at altitudes around 80-90 km [6].
-Small satellites in the range of 80-220 kg can be seen as a sweet spot [5] since they are large enough for payloads to support e.g. broadband communications [7]-[9] or synthetic aperture radar (SAR) imaging [10], [11].
+At the same time, the whole space sector is in a transformation phase due to the so-called New Space Economy.
+A significant reduction in launch costs and easy and affordable access to space have attracted new innovative players to the space business [4] [5].
+Low Earth Orbit (LEO) systems and small satellites in particular are increasing rapidly.
+The most typical orbit heights are above 500 km but there are significant efforts to also use very low Earth orbits (vLEO) to provide sensing and communications services.
+The so called Karman line, defining where the atmosphere ends and space begins, is above 80 km and orbiting objects can survive multiple perigee passages at altitudes around 80-90 km [6].
+Small satellites in the range of 80-220 kg can be seen as a sweet spot [5] since they are large enough for payloads to support broadband communications [7]-[9] or synthetic aperture radar (SAR) imaging [10] [11].

-A. Multi-Layer Networks
+A. MULTI-LAYER NETWORKS

-6G systems will be used to provide pervasive services worldwide in order to support both dense and less dense areas.
-To achieve this goal, 6G systems will need to integrate terrestrial, airborne (drones, high-altitude platforms (HAPs)) and satellite communications at different orbits [12], [13].
+6G systems will be used to provide pervasive services worldwide to support both dense and less-dense areas.
+To achieve this goal, 6G systems will need to integrate terrestrial, airborne (drones, high-altitude platforms (HAPs)), and satellite communications in different orbits [12] [13].
 This means that in contrast to traditional research and development (R&D) work, network analysis, planning and optimization will be updated from two dimensions to three dimensions (3D), where also the heights of communications nodes are taken into consideration [12]-[15].
-In this way, 6G networks will be able to provide drastically higher performance to support e.g., passengers in ships and airplanes.
+In this way, 6G networks will be able to provide drastically higher performance to support passengers in ships and airplanes.

-The initiatives spawned recently range from very high throughput geostationary orbit (GEO) systems to unmanned aerial vehicles (UAVs) [16]-[18] and small satellite systems dedicated to machine-to-machine (M2M) and Internet-of-things (IoT) services [19]-[21].
-Especially interesting are mega-constellations consisting of hundreds to thousands of small and medium size satellites like those proprietary ones envisaged by OneWeb, Starlink, Orbcomm and Telesat to mention but a few.
-There is also ongoing active work in the 3rd Generation Partnership Project (3GPP) standardization to define non-terrestrial networks (NTN) with interoperable interfaces in order to have truly seamless connectivity in the future, described in detail in Section V.B.
+The initiatives spawned recently range from very high throughput geostationary orbit (GEO) and medium Earth orbit (MEO) systems to unmanned aerial vehicles (UAVs) [16]-[18] and small satellite systems dedicated to machineto-machine (M2M) and Internet-of-Things (IoT) services [19]-[21].
+Especially interesting are mega-constellations consisting of hundreds to thousands of small and mediumsize satellites like those proprietary ones envisaged by OneWeb, Starlink, Orbcomm and Telesat to mention but a few.
+There is also ongoing active work in the 3rd Generation Partnership Project (3GPP) standardization to define nonterrestrial networks (NTN) with interoperable interfaces in order to have truly seamless connectivity in the future, described in detail in Section V.B.